Customer Service -

 Selling Your Home

 If you plan on selling your home in the Borough of Quakertown, you have the responsibility to submit a Utility Certification Form prior to your moving date.
 You also have the responsibility of giving the Borough access to your meter for a final reading and shutoff.
 The Borough cannot finalize your account if you do not provide access to your meter at the time you want your service discontinued.
 The Utility Certification Form must be completed and submitted seven (7) days prior to the settlement date.
 Any utility overpayments and escrow balances will be returned within 30 days of the final read.
-The new property owner must complete a Utility Application Form prior to settlement.
-Failure to do so will result in disconnection of service and additional fees.

 If You’ll Be Away From Home